-8.1 Purpose: English uses different spelling for some words.
+9.1 Purpose: English uses different spelling for some words.
 By identifying the spelling variations for words found or likely to be found in licenses, we avoid the possibility of a non-match due to the same word being spelled differently.
 This list is not meant to be an exhaustive list of all spelling variations, but meant to capture the words most likely to be found in open source software licenses.

-8.1.1 Guideline: The words in the following columns are considered equivalent and interchangeable.
-Templates do not include markup for this guideline.
+9.1.1 Guideline: The words in the following columns are considered equivalent and interchangeable.
+The markup for equivalent words are <syn> and </syn>.
+The "identifier" attribute specifies the set of synonymous words that may match and the tag wraps the original text as given in the license proper.